epsbLogo

 PUKOSEYIMOWIN - HOPE

-Schools are places of hope.
-Together, we opened the doors of Dr. Anne Anderson High School to our students, their families and our community.
+Hope is about dwelling in possibility and dreaming for the future.
+At Dr. Anne Anderson, we believe that schools are places of hope.
+As part of this belief, we open the doors of Dr. Anne Anderson High School to our students, their families and our community.
+We believe all members of our school contribute to a welcoming, caring, respectful and safe learning and working environment that respects diversity, commits to anti-racism education, and fosters a sense of belonging.
 Our school is a safe, welcoming and inclusive place where our connections with one another and our greater community are underpinned by kindness, compassion and respect.
 We are relentless in our efforts to provide every student with a high quality educational experience that prepares them for their futures.
 Our students have endless opportunities to develop their interests, passions and leadership skills through school initiatives, teams, and extra-curricular offerings.
+By leveraging the informative voices of our youth, we are creating a school where students thrive, feel pride, and leave a legacy for all those who follow.